 Ness is the Team Leader of Open Heaven Church in Loughborough which was planted with a bunch of friends in 1993 when they graduated from Uni together.
 Open Heaven is now 1 church with 3 expressions and has sent out a couple of church plants.
-Ness is also on the Pioneer Core Team and is the Regional Leader for Pioneer Midlands and a champion for women in leadership.
+Ness is the Pioneer UK Leader and a champion for women in leadership.
 She is married to Rich, they have two daughters, Amelie and Lauren.